Optional Attendance Zone FAQs

-The Great Neck Public Schools Optional Attendance Zone is an area of the District where families of current 5th grade students who are living in the Baker and Saddle Rock catchment areas and zoned to attend South Middle School may elect to have their elementary school age children attend North Middle School instead.
+The Great Neck Public Schools Optional Attendance Zone is an area of the District where families of current 5th grade students who are living in the Baker and Saddle Rock catchment areas and zoned for South Middle School may elect to have their elementary school age children attend North Middle School beginning in 6th grade.
 It was established by the Board of Education in order to balance the enrollments among the secondary schools and is reviewed on an annual basis.
-Ideally, between 35 and 40 students each year will exercise the choice to attend North Middle School.
+Ideally, each year between 35 and 40 5th grade students choose to attend North Middle School the following year.
+Please note that older siblings who are not presently enrolled at North Middle School or North High School are not eligible.
 A map of the Optional Attendance Zone appears below.

 The instructional programs at North Middle School and South Middle School are substantially the same.
-Each school follows the required New York State curriculum for middle school students which includes units of study in Art, English, Family and Consumer Sciences, Foreign Languge (Chinese, French, Latin, Spanish, and Hebrew*), Health, Mathematics, Music, Physical Education, Science, Social Studies, and Technology.
-Both schools assign students to one of several grade-level instructional teams which have common teachers for the four core subjects.
+Each school follows the required New York State curriculum for middle school students which includes units of study in Art, English, Family and Consumer Sciences, Foreign Language (Chinese, French, Latin, Spanish, and Hebrew*), Health, Mathematics, Music, Physical Education, Science, Social Studies, and Technology.
+Both schools assign students to a grade-level instructional team which has common teachers for the four core subjects.
 All 8th grade students take Regents Earth Science for high school credit.
 Both schools provide the opportunity for acceleration in mathematics (Algebra I) for qualified 8th grade students.
 Both schools offer a variety of encore/elective courses which are typically available to 8th grade students.

 The most significant differences in the programs are: